 Tailgating accidents can occur even when you follow the rules of the road and Minnesota’s state law.
 A rear-end tailgating accident can leave you emotionally shaken and physically injured.
 Luckily, you do not need to face this legal issue alone.
 Contact a law firm that understands tailgating accident claims.

 If you or a loved one is a victim of a car accident, contact the experienced Eagan car crash lawyers.
-Call Sieben Polk Law Firm at 651-437-3148 for a free consultation.
+Call Sieben Polk P.A. at 651-437-3148 for a free consultation.